CodeTheCity/greta/data_db/readme.md

-if you run get_data.py , keep big_dump's folders empty, no checking for extra files.
+if you run get_data.py , keep big_dump's csv folder empty...old and parcedJson with only json files , no checking for extra files.